mesn1985/WebApplicationSecurityBasicsLab/crAPI/7_Fuzzing_input.md

 > 🔍 A "baseline" is the common status code and content length returned for normal (non-malicious) input.
 Deviations from this may indicate a vulnerability.

 If no anomalies are found, the backend may use a **NoSQL** database instead.
-In that case, try fuzzing with **NoSQL-specific** payloads.
+There might be some error code 500 that could indicate a reaction to the fuzz values, but if there is little to no indicator, lets continue to fuzz wide and try fuzzing with **NoSQL-specific** payloads, to see if this yields stronger indicators.

+**Don't clear burpsuite intruder, we will use the same request, but fuzz test with No-SQL injections instead**

 ---